snithin2006/snithin2006/README.md

 # Hi, I'm Nithin Sivakumar! 👋
 Welcome to my GitHub profile!
-I'm a Computer Science student at The University of Texas at Austin, specializing in **Artificial Intelligence (AI)**, **Machine Learning (ML)**, and **Data Analytics**.
+I'm a Computer Science student at The University of Texas at Austin, specializing in **AI/ML**, and **Data Analytics**.
 My work spans diverse domains, from accessibility-focused apps to AI-driven solutions and sustainable technology platforms.

 ---